xDp64xGaming/JBE-Company-Watcher/README.md

 The command will display all company stock items and allow you to set custom alert amounts for each item.

 **Example Uses:**
-- Alert when DVDs fall below 25
+- Alert when Clarinets fall below 1,000
-- Alert when Energy Drinks fall below 50
+- Alert when Dinner Candles fall below 25,000
-- Alert when Plushies fall below 10
+- Alert when Salt fall below 2,500

 ---